The Truth About Romans 7

 But anyway, Romans 7 starts out as symbolism: a person dying to the Law of Moses so that they can live for Christ.
 He uses the example of marriage.
 If a woman’s husband dies she is no longer legally bound to him and is free to remarry.
 Just the same, we’ve died to the Law so that we can be married to another, Christ.

 Sadly, this passage has been twisted by those who struggle with disgusting legalism.
-The beginning verses of chapter 7 has been smeared into a strict law for Christian marriage.
+The beginning verses of chapter 7 have been smeared into a strict law for Christian marriage.
 But nothing could be further from the truth.
 This is not marriage advice but allegory of dying to the Law so we can be released to connect to Jesus.

 Of course, the power of sin will vacuum up the mind of a person who thinks this is something much different.
 Sin loves law.
 Mosaic, self-made, priest-made, or Momma-made.